thakkarmeet/Task_Tracker/README.md

 #### CSS

-Styles for this site are written as [scss][scss] files.
+Styles for this site are written as [Sass scss][sass] files.
 The scss files can be in the `frontend/src/scss` folder, or in the `frontend/src/jsx/` folder.

 For styles in the `scss/` folder, only the `index.scss` file is directly